Steve Jobs (soundtrack): Reception and analysis

 Critics analysed the instrumentation and approach made for the film's score.
-Filmitracks wrote "Pemberton’s fine score is not complex, it’s somewhat like the uncluttered and to-the-point soundtrack’s cover which in itself is based on Apple’s clear and low key text and image presentation.
-It’s mostly electronic and simplistic with a little opera thrown in."
+Filmitracks wrote "Pemberton's fine score is not complex, it's somewhat like the uncluttered and to-the-point soundtrack's cover which in itself is based on Apple's clear and low key text and image presentation.
+It's mostly electronic and simplistic with a little opera thrown in."
 Carly Mallenbaum of USA Today had noticed that, in the first act, the score cue resembled one of Vangelis' theme from the Chariots of Fire (1981), during the Apple launch.
-Peter Bradshaw of The Guardian, stated "Daniel Pemberton’s musical score jitters each scene to a nerve-jangling climax".
-The Daily Californian's Kyle Kizu stated about the musical score saying, "Pemberton showcases incredible versatility.
+Peter Bradshaw of The Guardian, stated "Daniel Pemberton's musical score jitters each scene to a nerve-jangling climax".
+The Daily Californians Kyle Kizu stated about the musical score saying, "Pemberton showcases incredible versatility.
 He utilizes computer sounds for intriguing moments, while opting for operatic orchestration during grandiose scenes — something that helps craft the Shakespearean figure of Jobs."
-The Independent-based critic Geoffrey Macnab praised the technical aspects, including the music and sound design, saying "Daniel Pemberton’s score captured everything that happened perfectly, the music simply moulded with the individual scenes plots astoundingly well.
-As well as a good score, the sound editing also showed scenes of great cinematic quality, such as the stomping of feet, or the echoes of conversation when Hoffman listens to Jobs’s exchanges with Wozniak and Sculley."
+The Independent-based critic Geoffrey Macnab praised the technical aspects, including the music and sound design, saying "Daniel Pemberton's score captured everything that happened perfectly, the music simply moulded with the individual scenes plots astoundingly well.
+As well as a good score, the sound editing also showed scenes of great cinematic quality, such as the stomping of feet, or the echoes of conversation when Hoffman listens to Jobs's exchanges with Wozniak and Sculley."
 The score received a nomination for Golden Globe Award for Best Original Score.
 The score, was also shortlisted for the nomination of Best Original Score category at the 88th Academy Awards, but due to its underwhelming performance at the box-office, it heavily impacted the awards prospects, and the film missed out several nominations at the ceremony, including the Original Score category; although Fassbender and Winslet received Academy Award nominations for Best Actor and Best Supporting Actress.